chainer/chainer.org/_posts/2017-10-06-chainer-for-theano-users.md

 ### Chainer:

 What about the case in Chainer?
 Theano is a more general framework for scientific calculation, while Chainer focuses on neural networks.
-So, Chainer has many high-level APIs that enable users to write the building blocks of neural networks easier.
+Chainer has many high-level APIs to write the building blocks of neural networks easier.
 Well, how to write the same convolution operator in Chainer?

 ```python